amit-upadhyay-IT/zipme/README.md

 ## Usage

 ```
-$ zipme z abc.webm // this will compress the file abc.webm
+$ zipme z filename // this will compress the file abc.webm

-$ zipme uz abc.webm.zipme // this will decompress the file abc.webm.zipme
+$ zipme uz filename // this will decompress the file abc.webm.zipme

 ```

+## Documentation

+It's easy to use.

+- To compress any file, just write `zipme z filename`, on the command line.
+- To decompress the file, write `zipme uz filename`, on the command line.

 ## License